-Initial judging will take place in early July and the resulting short-list of entries in each category will be published in ICIS Chemical Business in August.
+Initial judging took place in early July and the resulting shortlist of entries in each category is now published on this web site and in the 11 August edition of ICIS Chemical Business.

 Winning companies and individuals will be presented with their awards at a lunch in central London in early December, attended by the winners, sponsors, judges and ICIS personnel.

 is senior director, chemicals segment marketing, for Elsevier, a leading provider of information solutions to science, health and technology professionals.
 She has an MBA from Harvard Business School and is a member of the Chemical Marketing & Economics Group and the Chemists’ Club.

 is opportunity identification manager, new product platforms, at ExxonMobil Chemical, based in Baytown, Texas, US.
 He manages the pursuit of new product opportunities

 is an independent board member and advisor, and founder and MD of business and technology management consultancy Expertise Beyond Borders.
 He has 30 years' experience with LyondellBasell and its precursors and was formerly president of technology business at LyondellBasell.

 is chief operating officer for Maroon Group, a North American specialty chemical and ingredients distributor.
 He is responsible for operational excellence, global supply partnerships and marketing and is a member of the company's M&A team.
 Before joining Maroon Group he worked for Johnson Matthey.

 is global RD&l director specialty chemicals at AkzoNobel, where he is focused on making chemistry both more profitable and sustainable, with an emphasis on building innovative business partnerships.
 He joined the company in 2011 after five years at consultancy AD Little.
 He has a PhD in chemistry from Leiden University